wecodemore/wcm_lang_switch/README.md

 ## Authors

-WeCodeMore (WCM) is your label for high quality WordPress code from renown authors.
+WeCodeMore (WCM) is your label for high quality WordPress code from renowned authors.

 If you want to get updates, just follow us on…